 You’ll also be directed to contact the following:

 The length of time it will take to improve your credit score depends on the factors that have influenced it.
-If your score is low due to lack of a credit history, you could possibly raise your score within a few months by opening an installment loan.
-If you have a poor score due to a high credit utilization ratio, your score will change once you lower that ratio by making regular payments and not acquiring any additional debt.
+If your score is lower due to lack of a credit history, you could possibly raise your score within a few months by opening an installment loan.
+If you have a less favorable score due to a high credit utilization ratio, your score will change once you lower that ratio by making regular payments and not acquiring any additional debt.
 Bankruptcies or loans that have been turned over to collection agencies will stay on your credit report for years.
 In those cases, it may take some time to improve your score.

 While it can take years to establish good credit, it unfortunately takes just a few missteps to bring it down.
 Don’t get discouraged if you are doing all the right things and are still having credit issues.
 Rebuilding your credit score is not a quick fix.
 Identify your problem areas, and be diligent about tackling those matters head-on.
 In time, you’ll be rewarded for managing credit responsibly with a higher credit score.
 Consider your credit repair journey as a way of developing good financial health habits for life!